Targeted Therapy

 Bevacizumab: Reducing the cancer cells’ blood supply

-Another targeted therapy, Bevacizumab, prevents tumors from making new blood vessels that could feed the tumor, essentially cutting off the cancer cells from all nutrients.
+Another targeted therapy, Bevacizumab, also known as Avastin, prevents tumors from making new blood vessels that could feed the tumor, essentially cutting off the cancer cells from all nutrients.

 Material on this page courtesy of the National Cancer Institute